top of page

 The 1881 Census shows that Mabel grew up in a large household with her parents, three old sisters, two older brothers, three younger sisters and two domestic servants.
 The scale of her father's business was revealed when it was confirmed he employed 75 men and three boys (5).

-William Henry Cowlin 1881 England Census © The National Archives & Find My Past (5)
+William Henry Cowlin 1881 England Census © The National Archives & Ancestry (5)

-Mabel Hepzibah Cowlin 1881 England Census © The National Archives & Find My Past (5)
+Mabel Hepzibah Cowlin 1881 England Census © The National Archives & Ancestry (5)

 Mabel's parents William Henry and Annie had married on the 23rd October 1866 at St. Clement in Bristol (6).